Accounting and Valuation Methods

 Financial instruments held for trading are measured at fair value through profit or loss.
 This category also includes all derivative financial instruments that do not qualify for hedge accounting.

 If it is both intended and, in economic terms, to be expected with sufficient certainty that a financial instrument will be held to maturity, the instrument in question is measured at amortized cost using the effective interest method.
-Held-to-maturity financial investments include current and noncurrent securities, and components of items reported under other financial assets.
+Held-to-maturity financial investments include current and noncurrent securities, term deposits and components of items reported under other financial assets.

 All other primary financial assets, if they are not loans and receivables, must be classified as available for sale and are reported at fair value if it can be determined reliably.
 Basically, these assets comprise equity instruments, and also debt instruments not being held to maturity.
 Unrealized gains and losses are recorded taking account of deferred taxes and are recognized in other equity items with no effect on income.
 If equity instruments have no price quoted on an active market and if their fair value cannot be determined reliably, they are measured at cost.